 This programme combines Jewish Studies with Biblical and Rabbinic Hebrew Language acquisition.
 The programme aims to facilitate the achievement of fluent Hebrew and Aramaic reading and general competency.
-In addition to intensive language study there are introductions to key subject areas such as the Jewish life-cycle and its liturgy and the Festival cycle, introduction to the Hebrew Bible, introduction to rabbinic literature, history, Jewish thought and general methodology.
+In addition to intensive language study there are introductions to key subject areas such as the history and structure of liturgy, critical approaches to the Pentateuch, introduction to rabbinic literature, Rabbinic history, and general methodology.

 The Graduate Diploma in Hebrew and Jewish Studies, Part 1 will be awarded to students who have successfully completed 120 credits.
 There are 360 contact hours.
 It can be studied either full-time (one year) or part-time (two years).

 This programme is quality assured by Middlesex University and you will receive a Middlesex award on successful completion.

 To read the Programme Specification please Click Here